 For substitution ideas, swap the chicken for turkey, ground beef or pork, shrimp, or even tofu.
 If you can't have peanut butter, use almond butter or cashew butter.
 You can also skip the fish sauce in the red curry peanut sauce if you're making a vegetarian version of this meal.

 The spicy Thai chicken lettuce wraps cook very quickly.
-It actually takes longer to prepare all of the ingredients then it does to cook it!
+It actually takes longer to prepare all of the ingredients than it does to cook it!